0x715h1m070/chatbot-modhelper/README.md

 </p>

 <p align="center">
-  <b>Изображение 1</b> - Notification in the moderators' chat about receiving a new request from the game project site
+  <b>Image 1</b> - A new request has been received from the game project site.
+Notification sent to moderators' chat.
 </p>

 <p align="center">